 Yes!
 If you have a product or offer a service that’s relevant to a transactional search query, you can target these queries to reach people interested in your products or services.

-How do I optimize for transactional search queries?
+How to optimize for transactional search queries

 To help you appear in transactional search queries, you’ll need to optimize your product listings or service pages.

 You can optimize your listings by:

 - Ensuring you’re using relevant product/service keywords in your title tag, content, image alt tags, and more

 - Adding relevant and helpful information that drive more leads to your listing, like highlighting the product’s color, size, or material or the service’s features and price

 - Putting appropriate calls to action (CTAs) on your page to boost conversions and help you rank better

 The best way to rank for transactional types of Google searches is to create a thorough and informative product and service listings.
 When you have better listings, your audience can make more informed purchasing decisions, which makes them more likely to become a customer.